 There is a clear bifurcation of our sample between Kaiser and non-Kaiser households.
 That is, 78 percent of households always chose either Moda or Providence, 19 percent always chose Kaiser, and only 3 percent at some point switched between.
 This pattern is not necessarily surprising.
 Kaiser offers a substantially different type of insurance product, and persistent consumer preference heterogeneity along this dimension would be a reasonable expectation.
-However, modeling this choice over insurer type somewhat distracts from the focus on choice over financial coverage level.
-We therefore take advantage of the division in the data and conduct our primary analysis on the set of households that never enrolled with Kaiser.
-We consider the full sample in robustness analyses in Section V.C.30
+That said, modeling the choice over insurer type somewhat distracts from our focus on choice over financial coverage level.
+We therefore take advantage of this division in the data and conduct our primary analysis on the set of households that never enrolled with Kaiser.
+We consider the full sample in a robustness analysis in Section V.C.31